New Year's Evil (film): Plot

 Eventually the killer manages to sneak into the hotel, which by now has been completely locked down by the police, and is revealed to be Diane's husband, Richard, who was previously thought to be too busy to attend.
 After knocking Diane out, he castigates her over her treatment of their son, perceiving her and other women's treatment of him as a slight on his character.
+Richard tells his wife that he hates women.
 He reveals his intention to kill her by chaining her to an elevator and forcing it to ride "all the way up, then all the way down," having hacked the elevator controls.
 While he is doing this, the police, who have been alerted to his presence, locate him.
 A brief firefight ensues and the elevator controls are damaged, stopping the elevator and saving Diane.
 Richard flees to the rooftop, putting on the mask he had used to conceal himself while entering the building.
 Cornered by the police, he proceeds to jump to his death; a devastated Derek weeps over his body.

 The injured Diane is loaded into an ambulance, but Derek is revealed to be the driver, having taken his dead father's mask and murdered the real driver.
 The ambulance drives off, leaving Diane's fate unknown, as a radio announcer in Honolulu is heard announcing the stroke of midnight in the Hawaii–Aleutian Time Zone.